glouppe/info8006-introduction-to-ai/lecture3.md

 - Let $B_{i,j}$ be true if there is a breeze in $[i,j]$.

 Examples:
-- There is not pit in $[1,1]$:
+- There is no pit in $[1,1]$:
     - $R\\\_1: \lnot P\\\_{1,1}.$
 - Pits cause breezes in adjacent squares:
     - $R\\\_2: B\\\_{1,1} \Leftrightarrow (P\\\_{1,2} \lor P\\\_{2,1}).$
     - $R\\\_3: B\\\_{2,1} \Leftrightarrow (P\\\_{1,1} \lor P\\\_{2,2} \lor P\\\_{3,1}).$
+    - These are true in all wumpus worlds.
-- Breeze percept for the first two squares:
+- Breeze percept for the first two squares, for the specific world we consider:
     - $R\\\_4: \lnot B\\\_{1,1}.$
     - $R\\\_5: B\\\_{2,1}.$